Dr. Mafalda Escobar-Henriques

 1. Research Background:

 Cellular performance is strongly dependent on morphological changes of mitochondria, controlled by tailored and coordinated adaptations of mitochondrial dynamics.
-This plasticity requires the mitofusin proteins, age-related disease gatekeepers that mediate fusion events.
+This plasticity requires mitofusin proteins, age-related disease gatekeepers that mediate fusion events.
 Mitofusin defects cause the peripheral neuropathy Charcot-Marie-Tooth Type 2A (CMT2A) and affect the pathogenesis of many common age-related diseases, such as non-alcoholic fatty liver disease (NAFLD).

-2. Research questions addresses by the group:
+2. Research questions addressed by the group:

 Our research intertwines mitochondria and ubiquitin: We are interested in several aspects of mitochondrial dynamics and quality-control processes, critical for aging processes, which are regulated by ubiquitin:

-- Unveiling the molecular mechanisms allowing ubiquitin to either promote mitochondrial fusion or drive mitochondrial fragmentation, in response to proteotoxic stress or metabolic changes.
+• Unveiling the molecular mechanisms allowing ubiquitin to either promote mitochondrial fusion or drive mitochondrial fragmentation, in response to proteotoxic stress or metabolic changes.

-- Elucidating the pathways accounting for the disease gatekeeper role of mitofusins, by investigating how mitofusin ubiquitylation ensures a proper communication between mitochondria and its cellular environment.
+• Elucidating the pathways accounting for the disease gatekeeper role of mitofusins, by investigating how mitofusin ubiquitylation ensures a proper communication between mitochondria and its cellular environment.

-- Exploring networks between deubiquitylases, the endocytic machinery and proteasomal degradation, to resist ribosomal defects, conferring stress resilience.
+• Exploring networks between deubiquitylases, the endocytic machinery and proteasomal degradation, to resist ribosomal defects, conferring stress resilience.

-- Identifying biomarkers and exploring therapeutic strategies for neurodegenerative and liver diseases.
+• Identifying biomarkers and exploring therapeutic strategies for neurodegenerative and liver diseases.

 3. Possible projects: